-As home of the Kutak Ethics Center, the College of Law funds the administrative costs of running the center.
-That includes Coach Thompson's salary : - ) visit them
+As home of the Kutak Ethics Center, the College of Law is the primary supporter of the center. visit them

 UNL Department of Philosophy

-For over a decade the Department of Philosophy has generously made room for the Kutak Ethics Center's main office and has financially supported the UNL Ethics Bowl Team.
+For over a decade the Department of Philosophy has generously made room for the Kutak Ethics Center's main office and has financially supported the UNL Ethics Bowl Team and the Ethics and Broader Considerations of Technology Bazaar as well as other ventures.
 We're lucky to be surrounded by good company and extra lucky to be housed in the home of ethics proper.visit them

 Jan Eric Pusch Charitable Foundation